 Intentionality and complex systems theory: A new direction for language learning psychology

 In the first chapter of the book, Juup Stelma and I introduce the concept of intentionality in language learning psychology.
-Intentionality is, at the same time, an old concept in psychology (it was introduced by Franz Brentano’ [1874] Psychology from an Empirical Standpoint) and a new one, in that it has not been used much in the study of language learning psychology.
+Intentionality is, at the same time, an old concept in psychology (it comes from Franz Brentano’s [1874] Psychology from an Empirical Standpoint) and a new one, in that it has not been used much in the study of language learning psychology.
 In this chapter, we use the term to mean, roughly, ‘purpose’, and we investigate how shared ‘purposes’ emerge in collective entities, such as groups of learners, or school systems.
 You can read more about our chapter in the following post:

 New directions in language learning strategy research: Engaging with the complexity of language use